mparno/fenics-web/source/contributing/index.rst

 between the components.

 The FEniCS Project uses `Launchpad <http://www.launchpad.net>`_ as its main development platform.
-An overview of all FEniCS projects on Launchpad can be found `here
+All FEniCS projects are collected under the `FEniCS Project on Launchpad
-<https://launchpad.net/fenics-project>`__.
+<https://launchpad.net/fenics-project>`_.
 A collection of links to
-important Launchpad pages for the various FEniCS components can be found :ref:`here <launchpad_pages>`.
+important Launchpad pages for the various FEniCS components can be found on the :ref:`Launchpad links page <launchpad_pages>`.

 ***************************
 Instructions for developers